Improve your offline and online training and facilitation skills.

 - a peer-reviewed session design ready for implementation

+You will also get to work with the Virtual Session Design Canvas.
 We will also share options to support your growth as a facilitator.

 This lab is designed for people working with charities.